PortableWeb

 How it differs

-Sitting between the static document and the live web app.
+Between the static document and the live web app.

 PDF